wp-plugins/teletter-telegram-newsletter/readme.txt

 Note: this plugin is not supporting Webhook method now, we are working on it.

+Visit <a href="http://websima.com/teletter" title="افزونه تلگرام">Telegram Newsletter</a> for Persian instruction.

 == Installation ==
 From your WordPress dashboard
 1. Visit 'Plugins > Add New'

 2. Search for 'Telegram Bot Newsletter'

 3. Activate Telegram Newsletter from your Plugins page.
 (You'll be greeted with a Welcome page.)

 From WordPress.org
 1. Download Telegram Newsletter.

 2. Upload the 'Telegram-Newsletter' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 Activate Telegram Newsletter from your Plugins page.

 Extra
-Visit 'Settings > Telegram API' and adjust your configuration. a new Page Template is added as 'Telegram API', make a new page, use this template and view the page for manual updates.
+Visit 'Settings > Telegram API' and adjust your configuration.

+a new Page Template is added as 'Telegram API', make a new page, use this template and view the page for manual updates.

 == Frequently Asked Questions ==